getAlby/local-proxy/README.md

 * Enter your node details (host e.g. http://youronionurl.onion:9090)
 * Configure Alby to connect to localhost:8181 (or whatever port you used)

+## Installation

+You can download an executable from the [release assets](https://github.com/getAlby/local-proxy/releases)

 ## NOTE!

 Please know that this opens a http server listening on localhost.
 Other apps could also try to connect to it.
+To secure the Proxy we use a custom "secret" behind which the proxy runs.

 ## Live Development